emw7/flexms/extra/doc/Logging/README.md

 Before going into the details of event logger and therefore its architecture and design, it is useful to define the different events.
 - doing:
-  it is used to notify that something important is being done ("deleting all users") and must be coupled with the done event: it closes the doing, it may or may not have a result.
+  it is used to notify that something important is ongoing:
+  ("delete all users") and must be coupled with the done event
+- done: it closes the doingevent, it may or may not have a result.
 - notice:
   it is an extemporaneous event, for example, to notify that "the entity you were looking for has been found"